 - All teams are eligible to participate and are expected to have the Manager, Assistant Manager, or designated representative present at the draft.
 If a team is not represented the Commissioner or Assistant Commissioner will draft for that team.

-- The order of the draft will be determined by the won-lose record from the previous season, excluding any post season tournaments or any form of playoffs format.
+- The order of the draft will be determine by the won-lose record from the previous season, excluding any post season tournaments or any form of playoffs format.

-- There will be two pools of teams created, the “A” Division will be placed in one pool, and the Slocum Division will be in the other pool.
+- There will be two pools of teams created, the “Oliver” Division will be placed in one pool, and the Slocum Division will be in the other pool.

-- All new players age eligible (60+) will be placed in the “A” pool.
-All new players age eligible (69+) will be placed in the Slocum Division pool.
+- All new players age eligible (60+) will be placed in the “Oliver” pool.
+All new players age eligible (70+) will be placed in the Slocum Division pool.